discordjs/guide/guide/additional-info/rest-api.md

 get('https://random.cat/meow');
 ```

-Now, of course it seems like this does nothing but what it's doing is launching a request to the random.cat server and random.cat is returning some JSON that contains a `file` property which is a string that contains a link to a random cat.
+Now, of course it seems like this does nothing but what it's doing is launching a request to the random.cat server and random.cat is returning some JSON that contains a `file` property which is a string containing a link to a random cat.
 So, let's implement that into a command.
-It should similar to this:
+The code should look similar to this:

 ```js
 const { body } = await get('https://random.cat/meow');